Iker2210/satellite-formation-marl/README.md

 This project is part of **IA Robots** — a personal research platform documenting original work in autonomous and space robotics.
 🌐 [iarobots.tech](https://iarobots.tech)
 🔗 [LinkedIn](https://linkedin.com/in/iker-alaminos-hernandez-iarobots)

+> The original development repository, including the full commit history across all training phases, is available at [TFG-Reinforcement-Learning](https://github.com/Iker2210/TFG-Reinforcement-Learning).